C.J. Cron Player Props: Rockies vs. Phillies

 C.J.
 Cron At The Plate

-- Cron is hitting .258 with two doubles, five home runs and three walks.
+- Cron is batting .243 with two doubles, five home runs and three walks.

-- Among the qualifying hitters in MLB action, his batting average ranks 98th, his on-base percentage ranks 146th, and he is 34th in the league in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 109th, his on-base percentage ranks 151st, and he is 48th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.